maxwells/autcomplete-raft-java/README.md

 -> 200 OK with no response body

 > GET /autocomplete/{prefix}
--> 200 OK with body returns JSON list of strings
+-> 200 OK with body returns JSON list of strings with provided prefix
 ```